 Faith communities play an important role in the Palo Alto community.
-Not only do they serve as cultural, educational, emotional, social, religious, and political centers, but also play a crucial role in emergency preparedness and response.
-“When a disaster strikes, the initial services provided may not come from government, but rather from churches, synagogues, mosques, and other faith-based and community organization.”
+They serve as cultural, educational, social, and religious centers.
+They also play a crucial role in emergency preparedness and response.
+“When a disaster strikes, the initial services provided may not come from government, but rather from churches, synagogues, mosques, and other faith-based and community organizations.”
 W. Craig Fugate, Former FEMA Administrator.

 Palo Alto’s Office of Emergency Services recommends all faith communities prepare in three ways: Stay Informed, Get Prepared, and Get Involved.

 We provide multiple options to receive public information warnings and emergency alerts.
 Contact us or stay connected if you're interested in being aware of what is happening around you.
 Sign up for alerts, stay connected, contact us.

 - Create an individual and family preparedness kit for both home and away.

 - Work with your community and the Office of Emergency Services to develop an emergency response plan.
 There are many different formats to choose, varying in length and detail.

 - Some faiths have published resources on emergency preparedness - see our Be Prepared: By Faith resources below.
 You may also use FEMA’s faith based preparedness guidance to create a plan for your house of worship.

 - Consider your faith’s practices on emergency response.
 It can bring emergency preparedness to a spiritual level, and create interest in the community to participate.